Want a deer silhouette canvas on your wall? This is EASY! You can create this simple deer head silhouette wall art piece in an afternoon.

 Place the scrapbook paper upside down.
 Turn the canvas upside down on top of the paper, and trace the edges with a pencil.

 Use a paper trimmer or scissors to cut along the straight lines.
 Do a test fit and continue to trim if needed.

 Sketch out the deer silhouette on the other piece of cardstock.
 Cut it out with the scissors and set aside.
 Tip: you can also print out the silhouette if your wall art is smaller – and use the silhouette as a template.

 Brush a generous amount of Mod Podge on the back of the silhouette and secure to the canvas.
 The brush a thin layer of Mod Podge on top.

-Allow to fully dry before displaying.
+Allow your deer head silhouette to fully dry before displaying.

-What do you think of deer silhouette wall art?
+What do you think of this deer silhouette wall art?
 I hope you enjoyed it!
 If you liked this project, check out these other related craft ideas: